Procedures

 -- Set RocksDB rate limiter

-CALL sys.set_cluster_config(
+CALL sys.set_cluster_configs(

-config_key => 'kv.rocksdb.shared-rate-limiter.bytes-per-sec',
+config_pairs => 'kv.rocksdb.shared-rate-limiter.bytes-per-sec', '200MB'

 );

--- Set datalake format
+-- Set RocksDB rate limiter and datalake format

-CALL sys.set_cluster_config(
+CALL sys.set_cluster_configs(

 );

--- Delete a configuration (reset to default)
+-- Reset a specific configuration

-CALL sys.set_cluster_config(
+CALL sys.reset_cluster_configs(

-config_key => 'kv.rocksdb.shared-rate-limiter.bytes-per-sec'
+config_keys => 'kv.rocksdb.shared-rate-limiter.bytes-per-sec'

 );